With any of these powerful monitoring tools for web developers, you can be safe and…

 SVG loader component for ReactJS

-SVGs are without question rising in popularity, as we transition into an era of web development where performance is being highly rewarded with more focus and attention, the React InlineSVG library will help you load your SVG files directly through React.js, giving you access to edit and style them without having to transition between the same document.
+SVGs are without question rising in popularity, as we transition into an era of web development where performance is being highly rewarded with more focus and attention.
+The React InlineSVG library will help you load your SVG files directly through React.js.
+This gives you access to edit and style them without having to transition between the same document.

 React tabs component